 It all started with a little magic…

-I started a dual, non-integrated, masters of arts program in sociology and history in the fall of 2020, at Ball State University.
-The Ball State section of the project moved under the direction of Dr. Melissa Holtzman.
-The Penn State Princess Project became the Social Science Princess Project and hosted not only my Masters thesis but two undergraduate research projects back at Penn State Altoona.
-I continued to participate in the Integrative Social Science Research Lab at Penn State Altoona, the same lab that housed my research when I was completing my bachelors.
-This allowed me to foster and mentor undergraduate students through the study of the princess and character performing industry, while also pursuing my Ph.D. in sociology.
-I am currently working on my M.A. thesis entitled “Telling Their Stories and Saying Their Names: an Interdisciplinary Examination of Historical Interpreters Bringing the Past to Life” (Please see the tab Research for more extensive details.)
-The Social Science Princess Project has continued to grow and will have many more magical outlets in the future!
+That Fall I started dual, non-integrated, Master’s of arts programs in sociology and history at Ball State University.
+The project was moved under the direction of Dr. Melissa Holtzman.
+The name was also updated to Social Science Princess Project.
+It hosted not only my Masters thesis but two undergraduate research projects back at Penn State Altoona as I continued to participate in the ISSRL.
+This allowed me to foster and mentor undergraduate students through the study of the princess and character performing industry, while also pursuing my Masters.
+Both teams participated in the Undergraduate Research Faire at University Park and at the Undergraduate Research and Creative Activities Faire at the Altoona Campus.
+In 2024, I finished and successfully defended my M.A. thesis entitled “Telling Their Stories and Saying Their Names: an Interdisciplinary Examination of Historical Interpreters Bringing the Past to Life” (Please see the tab Research for more extensive details.)
+I was very appreciative for my time at Ball State and looked forward to continuing my education.
+Following my graduation from Ball State I was admitted to the Penn State Department of Sociology and Criminology in their 2024 Ph.D. cohort.
+In addition to pursuing my major in sociology I am also working toward a doctoral minor in Holocaust and Genocide Studies through the Jewish Studies program.
+I have had many magical experiences since starting back at Penn State and I can’t wait to see what the future may hold!
+I appreciate you stopping by to learn more about me and the sociology of making magic!